 Project coordination: Dr. Sabine von Löwis

 The macro and meso perspectives form a key entry point and framework for understanding conflicts; however – and this is central to the approach adopted here – all levels are interactive.
 In order to improve our understanding of the geographical space and the people living there, it is important to consider and analyse their knowledge, experience and attitudes.
 This project therefore focuses on the micro level and analyses every-day life in conflicts.
-How does every-day life continue in conflict settings, and what is its relationship to the relevant conflict-related geopolitical discourses?
+How does every-day life continue in conflict settings, and what is its relationship to the relevant conflict-related geopolitical discourses and negotiations?

 The project will explore the perspective of the communities that are confronted with and live within the political conflict constellations.
 These communities’ norms, values and practices will be a key focus of Sabine von Löwis’s study, with an emphasis on the different generations’ worlds of experience and how they interact and are transformed as a result of changing constellations of governance, both formal and de facto.
 She will also seek to identify the frameworks that these governance structures establish for every-day life.
 Guiding the research is the question whether and how the findings will change attitudes towards these conflicts and contribute to their resolution.

 Based on an empirical approach, Sabine von Löwis is planning to collect data in case study regions in the south-western post-Soviet space.
 This will involve spending longer periods in-country for the purpose of conducting participatory observation, guided surveys, open discussions, expert interviews and source research.